Home / Emergency Information

 Q. How will I find out if I am evacuated or on an Evacuation Alert?

-A. A door-to-door knocking and delivery of an evacuation alert will be issued by Splatsin’s Emergency Response Team including staff, RCMP officers, and firefighters.
+A. A door-to-door delivery of an evacuation alert will be issued by Splatsin’s EOC.
 This information will also be published on Splatsin’s website, social media channels, and in an email to subscribers.
+Evacuation Orders will also be delivered to affected homes with the assistance of the RCMP and firefighters.
+It will also be published widely online.

 Q. What happens if I am evacuated?